pHanToMcaNCoDE/Photon-Gallery/README.md

 2. Items not dragging: Ensure that you type in the draggable attribute and set it to true.
 Syntax: draggable={true}

-3. Items not dropping: You must create a useState that stores the current position of an item that is picked.
+3. Items not dropping: You must create a state that stores the current position of an item that is picked.
 Then updates are made to the current status of the item.
 Also, ensure to add {provided.placeholder} to know the last item in the gallery (I really don't know how else to explain this 🤷🏽‍♂️).